Coltivirus: General description

 The name "Coltivirus" is derived from the type species of the genus, the Colorado tick fever virus ("Colorado tick").
-Coltivirus is in the family Reoviridae, which contains eight genera.
-Orthoreovirus, Orbivirus, Coltivirus, Rotavirus, Aquareovirus, Cypovirus, Phytoreovirus, and Fijivirus.
-Coltivirus and Orbivirus together contain about 109 serotypes, and only four of these cause human disease.
+Coltivirus is in the family Spinareoviridae.
+Coltivirus and the related genus Orbivirus together contain about 109 serotypes, and only four of these cause human disease.
 Ticks are the main vectors of coltiviruses.
 Colorado tick fever was originally recorded in the 19th century, and today it is one of the most common tick-borne diseases in the United States.

 The European Eyach virus and the Colorado tick fever virus are known relatives due to cognate genes, 55% to 88% of amino acid similarity, and similarities at the microscopic level that cannot be distinguished.
 To find these similarities, a genome sequence analysis was completed.
 One theory of how the European Eyach virus is proposed to have come about in Europe is by the migration of lagomorphs from North America over fifty million years ago.
 Since then, the virus took on some differences, and is now considered its own species of virus.
 European Eyach virus was isolated in 1976 from Ixodes ricinus ticks in Europe and in 1981 from the same species along with Ixodes ventalloi in 1981.

 Taxonomy

-The following five species are assigned to the genus:
+The genus contains the following species, listed by scientific name: